zopefoundation/fanstatic/doc/configuration.rst

 ``devmode`` if you want to use hashing during development.

-If you turn on hashing, Fanstatic will automatically include a hash in all resource inclusion URLs it generates and injects onto web pages.
+If you turn on hashing, Fanstatic will automatically include a hash in all resource URLs it generates and injects onto web pages.
 Fanstatic will respond to any resource URLs with a hash in it to cache them forever [#well]_.

 The benefit is that all resources will be cached forever by web browsers.
 This means that a web browser will never talk to the server